 During that process, the judge and jury will hear further evidence by the prosecution and the defense and deliver a verdict, which states whether they find you to be guilty or not guilty.
 You can be found guilty on certain charges or counts, but not on others.
 In criminal cases, the standard of proof to convict you of a crime is proof “beyond a reasonable doubt,” which is the highest standard of proof used in court.
 That means if the jury has any reasonable doubt about your guilt, you can be convicted of a crime.

 In the United States, jury trials are a constitutional right.
 While the judge will still be involved in the case to rule on matters of law—deciding what evidence is admissible or upholding or denying objections by the prosecution and defense—the jury is responsible for deciding on the facts of the case and determining the verdict.
 Judges may not overrule a jury that acquits a defendant, but they can throw out guilty verdicts.
 If you are found guilty, the judge will also determine your sentence according to applicable law.

 If you have been charged with or indicted on crime in Utah, you have a right to legal counsel.
-Our team of reliable, responsive attorneys at Wasatch Defense Lawyers, based out of Salt Lake City, is ready to come alongside you and work to reduce charges or obtain an acquittal.
+Our team of Top-Rated Criminal Defense Attorneys at Wasatch Defense Lawyers, based out of Salt Lake City, is ready to come alongside you and work to reduce charges or obtain an acquittal.
 Call 801-845-3423 for a free, no-obligation case review.